requests/requests-oauthlib/docs/examples/outlook.rst

 Outlook Calendar OAuth 2 Tutorial
 =================================

-Create a new web application client in the `Microsoft Application Registration Portal`_ When you have obtained a ``client_id``, ``client_secret`` and registered a callback URL then you can try out the command line interactive example below.
+Create a new web application client in the `Microsoft Application Registration Portal`_ (a login is required) When you have obtained a ``client_id``, ``client_secret`` and registered a callback URL then you can try out the command line interactive example below.

 .. _`Outlook App console`: https://apps.dev.microsoft.com
+.. _`Microsoft Application Registration Portal`: https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade

 .. code-block:: pycon